streetsidesoftware/GenSequence/README.md

 The purpose of this library is to make using the results of a generator function easier.
 It is not intended as a replacement for arrays and the convenient [...genFn()] notation.
 GenSequence is useful for cases where you might not want an array of all possible values.
-GenSequence deals effeciently with large sequences because only one element at a time is evaluated.
+GenSequence deals efficiently with large sequences because only one element at a time is evaluated.
 Intermediate arrays are not created, saving memory and cpu cycles.

 ## Installation